rust-lang/book/nostarch/chapter20.md

 ### Dereferencing a Raw Pointer

-In “Dangling References” on page XX, we mentioned that the compiler ensures references are always valid.
+In Chapter 4, in “Dangling References”, we mentioned that the compiler ensures references are always valid.
 Unsafe Rust has two new types called *raw pointers* that are similar to references.
 As with references, raw pointers can be immutable or mutable and are written as `*const T` and `*mut T`, respectively.
 The asterisk isn’t the dereference operator; it’s part of the type name.
 In the context of raw pointers, *immutable* means that the pointer can’t be directly assigned to after being dereferenced.

 Different from references and smart pointers, raw pointers:

 * Are allowed to ignore the borrowing rules by having both immutable and mutable pointers or multiple mutable pointers to the same location
 * Aren’t guaranteed to point to valid memory
 * Are allowed to be null
 * Don’t implement any automatic cleanup